tinahhhhh/go-grpc/README.md

-### Run on docker continers
+### Run on docker continers [Testing]
 TODO: Use docker composer to make client and server contrainer comunicate.
       Use socat to execute STDIN to the client container.
+      **The following commands and server address in client code need to be modified according to docker network environment.**

 1. **Modify** the **server/Dockerfile** file (In the last line (#22)) by providing URL for the data source.